Art by Victor Ehikhamenor

 All meant Sara, too.
 She tried to pluck at a pulse for Marie.
 Marie, the name of her old steady's wife.
 Slide claim away.
 Grasp next staple in stack.
 She'd have to ask Harvey when his camp will pay her the promised summer stipend.

-She could look around to see that it was ten twenty-seven, past the usual break time.
-And to see that a man making clunky surface contact, as if his body was hollow, had appeared behind the cart.
+She could look around to see it was 10:27, past the usual break time.
+And to see a man making clunky surface contact, as if his body was hollow, had appeared behind the cart.
 His age was difficult to discern, and that made him immediately interesting.
 Elastic, roseate, his facial skin made her think of mass produced dolls.
 Two bald spots above his forehead were reminiscent of sunglasses set back on the crown.
 He wore a warm maroon suit.

 "Well, who have we here?" he asked in an auctioneer-quick voice.